 And the second pillar – do not just learn, apply the knowledge, optimize your life.
 I mentioned Gay Keller who comes up with a simple way of getting rich with real estate.
 And I thought – everyone could do it.
 It is easy to do it.
 So what’s the problem?
 It is also easy not to do it…

 I followed his playbook.
 We already had 2 apartments which we were renting, it was time to buy the third one.
 Buy, get tenant in, stabilize.
 Keep adding value to your customers and to your employer, earn more, be smart with money, save more – for your next purchase.
 2 years later – repeat.
 And repeat.
 And repeat.
-Few months ago, I realized – what if I can save my entire salary, what if I can give something to less fortunate, what if I can enjoy things that add value to my life?
+Few months ago, I realized – what if I can save my entire salary, what if I can give something to less fortunate, what if I can enjoy things that add value, one thing to my life?
 What if there is still something left?
 Is not this a financial independence?

 How do you spend time now that are FI, and any plans?